Bornlex/BackgroundChecker/README.md

 - Create a UI
 - Create automated tests
 - Develop new data sources for business schools
+- Save results and flush them to a file
+- Keep history of commands typed
+- Autocompletion

 ## What it look like